- Business Disputes

 David Klein, an associate in the firm's litigation practice, represents corporate clients, financial institutions, and individuals in a variety of litigation and other disputes, with a particular focus on real estate litigation and financial services litigation.
 He frequently litigates in state courts, bankruptcy courts, and federal courts throughout the Atlanta metropolitan area.
 He also maintains a corporate and transactional practice for some of his small business clients.

 Prior to joining Weissman, Nowack, Curry & Wilco, he maintained a real estate litigation and transactional practice at a mid-sized firm in Gwinnett County.
+While in law school, David served as a representative and treasurer of the Student Bar Association, as the membership editor of the Elon Law Review, and as a member of the Moot Court Board.

 In the Profession